 Mesothelioma is a rare type of cancer that affects the cells that make up a thin membrane around organs.
-Although this condition predominantly affects the lining of the chest wall, it can also affect the linings of the abdomen and the heart.
-Majority of the cases of mesothelioma result from asbestos exposure.
+Although this condition predominantly affects the lining of the chest wall, it can also affect the lining of the abdomen and the heart.
+The majority of cases of mesothelioma result from asbestos exposure.
 Treatment involves multiple modalities combining surgery, chemotherapy, and radiation.
-Despite treatment with a multimodal approach, the prognosis of mesothelioma is poor with five-year mortality rates currently reported to be higher than 90%.
+Despite treatment with a multimodal approach, the prognosis of mesothelioma is poor, with five-year mortality rates currently reported to be higher than 90%.

 Read Also: Mesothelioma: A Promising New Treatment Extends Life Expectancy